Five Ways You Can Make the New Year More Sustainable!

 1.)
 Understand the power you have as a consumer

 If you want change, demand it!
-If you don't know you want change, stay connected with us.
-Start simple by buying less disposable fast-fashion and buying from more ethical brands.
+Start simple by buying less disposable fast-fashion and buying from more ethical brands or thrift stores.
 If #fastfashion giants see that your money is going to brands or businesses that are socially responsible, it will push them to make some of those same decisions.
 Who knew revolutionizing an industry could begin with your purchases (and why didn’t anyone tell us sooner)?